Kay13051976/tic-tac-toe/README.md

 Remember that Tic-Tac-Toe is a game with a limited number of possible moves, and with experienced players, it often ends in a draw.

+# User Stories

+## First Time Visitor Goals:
+ .
+As a first-time visitor, I want to quickly understand the program's primary purpose so that I can learn more about this program.
+ .
+As a first-time visitor, I want to navigate the program quickly to find clear instructions and content about playing the game.
+ .
+As a first-time visitor, I must provide a well-designed tutorial or onboarding process to ensure new users enjoy the game with clarity.
+ .
+As a first-time visitor, I want to be able to find a straightforward way to initiate their first game and start a new game when the game is over
+ .
+As a first-time visitor, I want to find a helpful program to fulfil my Expectations.

+## Frequent Visitor Goals:
+  .
+As a Frequent User, I want the option to customize the game's settings, such as board size, difficulty level, and symbols, so that I can tailor the game to my preferences and challenge myself with different variations."( Future improvement)